breckinloggins/vau/README.md

 - Macros and syntaxitives provide layers on top of vau
 - Extremely rich integration with the reader and the repl
 - Very little assumptions about the optimization semantics of the host (e.g. vau WILL have an explicit recur construct)

+*"The Vau Programming Language" "vau-lang", and "vau-lang.org" are (c) Breckin Loggins 2015*